What to Expect at a Missing Witches Coven Meeting

 If you have a different idea about how a ritual or gathering should be done, host it!
 We will only learn more by trying more things!

-If you have feedback on an event or conversation within the coven space that feels like it could be more caring or accessible, we invite you to please email us at missingwitches@gmail.com or flag the conversation.
+If you have feedback on an event or conversation within the coven space that feels like it could be more caring or accessible, we invite you to please email us at missingwitches@gmail.com or report the post or comment.

 Our coven is a little DIY, and a little anarchic, with a golden thread of love and respect for all that lives running through everything we do.